About The Species

 Although some populations are below target levels, U.S. wild-caught red grouper is still a smart seafood choice because it is sustainably managed and responsibly harvested under U.S. regulations.

-Above target population levels in the Gulf of Mexico.
-Significantly below target population levels in the South Atlantic.
-A rebuilding plan is in place.
+Above target population level in the Gulf of Mexico.
+Significantly below target population level in the South Atlantic.
+A rebuilding plan is in place for the South Atlantic stock.

 Fishing gear used to catch red grouper rarely contacts the ocean bottom and has minimal impacts on habitat.

 Regulations are in place to minimize bycatch.

-- According to the 2019 stock assessment (SEDAR 61), Gulf of Mexico red grouper is not overfished and is not subject to overfishing based on 2018 catch data.
+The Gulf of Mexico stock is not overfished (2019 stock assessment), and is not subject to overfishing based on 2019 catch data.
+Summary stock assessment information can be found on Stock SMART.

-- According to the 2017 stock assessment (SEDAR 53), South Atlantic red grouper is overfished and is subject to overfishing based on 2018 catch data.
+The South Atlantic stock is overfished (2017 stock assessment), but is not subject to overfishing based on 2019 catch data.
+Summary stock assessment information can be found on Stock SMART.
 A rebuilding plan has been in place since 2012.

 - Red grouper have robust bodies with small scales.